CrumrineCoder/Connect-Four/README.md

 # Connect Four App

-This is a front end project built as part of FreeCodeCamp's cirriculum.
-The website hosts the game Connect Four for two players locally.
+This is a web app that uses plain Javascript to play Connect Four locally between two players.

+This was built as part of FreeCodeCamp's frontend curriculum.
+I've built about three Tic-Tac-Toe games in my time so I got bored and made a Connect Four instead of the suggested Tic Tac Toe game.
+My five year old sister got bored of this game in like 3 minutes so I want to figure out how to make this more engaging.

 ## To Do